Shannon-Goddard/Goddard_Shannon_World_Weather_Analysis/README.md

 ## Part 1
 ### Get the Weather Description and Amount of Precipitation for Each City

-To complete this task, we followed these steps:

-Create a new Jupyter Notebook file and name it Weather_Database.ipynb.
-Generate a new set of 1,500 random latitudes and longitudes.
+We generated a new set of 1,500 random latitudes and longitudes.<br/>
-Get the nearest city using the citipy module.
+Got the nearest city using the citipy module.<br/>
-Perform an API call with the OpenWeatherMap.
+Performed an API call with the OpenWeatherMap.<br/>
-Retrieve the following information from the API call:
+Retrieved the following information from the API call:<br/>
 - Latitude and longitude
 - Maximum temperature
 - Percent humidity